-- E. Performance Goals.
+Performance Goals.
 Performance goals serve as the quantitative benchmarks to assess performance.
 A single performance goal is established for each measure, and performance is measured as a percentage of the goal(s) achieved.
 Thorough analyses of historical data have been conducted to assist in establishing reasonable and attainable goals for the system.
-All measures use national goals. - F. Weights.
-A weight is assigned to each measure to reflect: 1) areas of emphasis in OA agencies' accountability for achieving positive student outcomes; 2) the importance attached to each measure; and 3) the number of students in the pool for each measure.
+All measures use national goals.

+F. Weights.
+A weight is assigned to each measure to reflect: 1) areas of emphasis in OA providers' accountability for achieving positive student outcomes; 2) the importance attached to each measure; and 3) the number of students in the pool for each measure.

-The weighting scheme of the OA Report Card remains intact in PY 2012.
-As indicated in the summary table, more emphasis is placed on the commitment measures (weighted at 55%) than on the production measures (weighted at 45%).
-Within the production measures, greater weight is placed on female arrivals (25%) to reinforce Job Corps' commitment to meeting female enrollment goals.
-Within the commitment measures, equal emphasis is placed on the Level 1 ZT Non-Separation Rate and the 90-day Commitment Rate (25% each); Graduate Rate and Graduate Initial Placement Rate are weighted at 2.5% each.
+The weighting scheme of the OA Report Card has been shifted slightly in PY 2014.
+As indicated in the summary table, equal emphasis is now placed on the production measures and the commitment measures (both weighted at 50%).
+Within the production measures, equal weight is now placed on female arrivals and total arrivals (both at 25%).
+Within the commitment measures, weight has been decreased on the Level 1 ZT Non-Separation Rate (from 25% to 15%) and increased on the 90-day Commitment Rate (from 25% to 30%) to emphasize the importance of retention of students in the program.
+The two graduate measures, Graduate Rate and Graduate Initial Placement Rate, are weighted at 2.5% each.

 G. Overall Rating.
 Results across each of the weighted measures are aggregated to create an overall rating.
-OA agency performance is weighted among the individual measures to obtain an overall rating.
+OA provider performance is weighted among the individual measures to obtain an overall rating.
 These ratings are reviewed to assess program effectiveness and play a key role in the procurement process.
 Overall ratings are also used to determine the program ranges for performance-based service contracting.